-All Champlain College students, faculty and staff must register their cars and park in their assigned zones.
-Failure to park in your assigned zone—including city streets outside the parking zone map-will result in fines and/or towing.
+ALL Champlain College students and employees must register their cars each semester, regardless of where they park.
+Vehicles must be parked in their permitted zone.
+Failure to park in your permitted zone will result in fines and/or towing.
 Permits are issued by zone, and only those vehicles with a valid permit for a particular zone may park in that zone.
 For example, residential students with Zone 2 permits may not park in Zone 5 at any time.
-Zone 5 is reserved for residential Radiography students and students who work off campus until at least 11pm at least once per week.
-Download the full parking brochure.
+Click the following link to get a PDF of the official Campus Parking Map.

+When you purchase a parking permit, you are paying for the right to park in one of several zone-specific Champlain lots.
+On-street parking within your designated zone is not guaranteed.
 From time to time it is possible that no parking will be available in designated campus zones.
-In such cases, permit holders may park in the Gilbane lot and use the free shuttle.
+In such cases, permit holders should park in the 115 Lakeside Ave lot and use the free shuttle.

 Standard parking regulations apply to vehicles parked on campus.
 No vehicle may be parked in driveways, fire lanes, handicapped parking or reserved spaces (unless the operator has a permit for such spaces), non-designated parking spaces, on lawns or courtyards, or by blocking a legally-parked vehicle.
-Vehicles in violation will be towed at the owner's expense.
+Vehicles in violation will be towed at the owner's expense without further notice.

-Residential students may have cars on campus and park in College-operated lots after 4pm M-F and on weekends.
-From 8am-4pm, M-F the Gilbane lot is the only location a residential student may park.
-Residential students who require a car for employment or medical reasons will be issued a permit for parking in the Main Street Suites lot only (Zone 5).
+Residential students may have cars on campus and park in College-operated lots after 4pm Monday-Friday and on weekends.
+From 8am-4pm, Monday-Friday the 115 Lakeside Ave lot is the ONLY location a residential student may park.
+Residential students who require a car for employment or medical reasons will be issued a permit for parking at Boardman Hall only (Zone 5).
 In cases of medical need, proof may be required in the form of a doctor's documentation.
 In cases of employment need, a letter from the employer stating the hours of work, plus a pay stub confirming hours worked, may be required for approval.
 These exceptions will be reviewed on a semester basis or as individual circumstances change.

 Vehicles equipped with alarms that do not cease emitting intermittent or constant sound for a total of three minutes within any 15-minute period are strictly forbidden.
 Violators will be ticketed and towed.